Isaac-Barnard/United-Nations-Project/README.md

             - [x] Filter out nether/end buildings
             - [ ] Extended map to show more land
         - [ ] Somehow display historical/informative maps
+    - [ ] Add new/update building page
+        - [ ] Be able to search for existing buildings (narrows down list as you type more letters)